Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Introduction

 \section{Introduction}

 A single biological cell is itself a complex system, as is an organism made up of such cells, as is an ecosystem of those organisms interacting with one another.
-Despite the diversity of systems composing our world, many of these share similar structural and functional features that can be unraveled through computer simulation \cite{Maayan2017,Geary2020,Villaverde2014,Shiflet2006}.
-As a result, modeling and simulation has become increasingly important to understand and predict underlying behavior of systems across all scales \cite{Villaverde2014,Mouquet2015,Drovandi2011}, including molecules \cite{Schlick2010}, cells \cite{Lawson2018,Johnstone2016}, engineered processes \cite{Velten2009}, through to astrophysical phenomena \cite{Sundberg2010}.
-Continuous advances in model descriptions of reality together with model calibration to experimental data have improved the fidelity of computer experiments and made them much more predictive \cite{Geary2020,Maayan2017}.
-However, the cost of this fidelity is an increase in the number of model parameters \cite{Geris2016,Mouquet2015}, and a greater risk that these parameters are difficult or impossible to be uniquely identified \cite{Gutenkunst2007,Brown2003,Brown2004,Villaverde2014}.
-Unsurprisingly, a significant amount of uncertainty in parameter values often remains after even very successful model-data calibration \cite{Mannakee2016,Transtrum2011,Adams2020}.
+Despite the diversity of systems composing our world, many of these share similar structural and functional features that can be unraveled through computer simulation \cite{Maayan2017,Geary2020,Villaverde2014}.
+As a result, modeling and simulation has become increasingly important to understand and predict underlying behavior of systems across different scales \cite{Villaverde2014,Mouquet2015,Drovandi2011}, including molecules \cite{Schlick2010}, cells \cite{Lawson2018,Johnstone2016}, engineered processes \cite{Velten2009}, through to astrophysical phenomena \cite{Sundberg2010}.
+Continuous advances in model descriptions of reality together with \hltext{the model fit} to experimental data have improved the fidelity of computer experiments and made them much more predictive \cite{Geary2020,Maayan2017}.
+However, the cost of this fidelity is an increase in the number of model parameters \cite{Mouquet2015}, and a greater risk that these parameters are difficult or impossible to be uniquely identified \cite{Gutenkunst2007,Brown2003,Brown2004,Villaverde2014}. \hltext{For statistical models of familiar form, one may be able to formally determine how and to what extent parameters can possibly be identified.
+Lewbel~\cite{Lewbel2019} provides many such examples.
+When it comes to complex models defined, for example, in terms of the solution of a set of differential equations, however, a more practical approach will often be required for parameter estimation \cite{Villaverde2014,Gutenkunst2007}.} Unsurprisingly, a significant amount of uncertainty in parameter values often remains after even a very successful \hltext{fit of the model to data} \cite{Mannakee2016,Transtrum2011,Adams2020}.